Find high-quality, comprehensive care for high-risk pregnancies from maternal-fetal medicine specialists at the Women's

-Feel confident you’ll receive complete care at University Health.
-As an American College of Obstetricians and Gynecologists and state-designated Level IV maternal facility, we have experienced, board-certified specialists for pregnant and postpartum patients in South Texas.
+Feel confident you’ll receive complete care at the Women's & Children's Hospital.
+As an American College of Obstetricians and Gynecologists and state-designated Level IV maternal care facility, we have experienced, board-certified specialists for pregnant and postpartum patients in South Texas.

-University Hospital also is a regional perinatal referral center for 22 counties in South Texas.
+The Women's & Children's Hospital is a regional perinatal referral center for 22 counties in South Texas.
 That means you’ll have 24/7 access to:

 - Advanced imaging technology

 - Dedicated emergency center for OB-GYN patients

-- Exceptional obstetric, MFM and peri- and neonatal care
+- Exceptional obstetric, maternal-fetal medicine and peri- and neonatal care

-- Onsite MFM, surgical, acute and critical care specialists
+- Onsite maternal-fetal medicine, surgical, acute and critical care specialists

 Through our partnership with UT Health San Antonio, you’ll benefit from access to expert providers.
-Ensure your best pregnancy outcome by partnering with a team of MFM, neonatal care and pediatric specialists during your pregnancy, delivery and after birth.
+Ensure your best pregnancy outcome by partnering with a team of maternal-fetal medicine, neonatal care and pediatric specialists during your pregnancy, delivery and after birth.
 We also work closely with critical care, surgical and obstetric anesthesia teams to provide expert care for you and your baby if needed.